Data structure alignment: Computing padding

 For example, the padding to add to offset 0x59d for a 4-byte aligned structure is 3.
 The structure will then start at 0x5a0, which is a multiple of 4.
 However, when the alignment of offset is already equal to that of align, the second modulo in (align - (offset mod align)) mod align will return zero, therefore the original value is left unchanged.

-Since the alignment is by definition a power of two, the modulo operation can be reduced to a bitwise boolean AND operation.
+Since the alignment is by definition a power of two, the modulo operation can be reduced to a bitwise AND operation.

-The following formulas produce the correct values (where & is a bitwise AND and ~ a bitwise NOT) -- providing the offset is unsigned or the system uses two's complement arithmetic:
+The following formulas produce the correct values (where & is a bitwise AND and ~ is a bitwise NOT) – providing the offset is unsigned or the system uses two's complement arithmetic: